What is Scaravelli inspired yoga? & who is Vanda Scaravelli?

 Inspired yoga teachers

-Many teachers continue this exploration of the human being through Yoga.
-Following in Vanda’s footsteps, which has become ‘Scaravelli Inspired Yoga”.
-Diane Long was Vanda’s, principle student.
+Many teachers continue this exploration of the human being through yoga.
+They are following in Vanda’s footsteps, which has become ‘Scaravelli Inspired Yoga”.
+Diane Long was Vanda’s principal student.
 She studied with her for 23 years and as such is the most directly connected to her.
 She is known for her directness of communication, her humour and is very popular.
-Diane is based in Rome but teaches regularly in the UK.
-Sophy Hoare practised with Vanda in her last year of life which had a profound effect on Sophy.
+Diane is based in Rome but regularly teaches in the U.K. Sophy Hoare practised with Vanda in her last year of life which had a profound effect on Sophy.
 She also met Diane Long at Vanda’s and invited Diane to teach her.
-They continue to practice and teach together, Sophy lives and works predominantly in the UK.
+They continue to practice and teach together, Sophy lives and works predominantly in the U.K.

 Yoga Teacher Trainers

-Marc Woolford is known for his extraordinary teaching in the Scaravelli Inspired vein.
-He has developed a way of introducing students to the conditions in which the habitual patterns of stress-related to muscular and mental tension can be released and ‘Scaravelli Inspired Yoga’ is the result.
+Marc J Acquaviva (aka Woolford) is known for his extraordinary teaching in the Scaravelli Inspired vein.
+He has developed a way of introducing students to, what he calls conditions.
+Once recognised, the habitual patterns of stress-related to muscular and mental tension can be released and ‘Scaravelli Inspired Yoga’ is the result.
 Or you experience your natural state.

 He has formed the Acquaviva School of Yoga to pass on this work with others.
-We are very lucky that Marc will be running a number of workshops at Isle of Yoga on the Isle of Wight for 2015.
+We are fortunate that Marc will be running several workshops at Isle of Yoga on the Isle of Wight for 2015.

-Following in this great tradition Erling studied for his 200-hour Diploma 2 with Marc and embraces this teaching passionately.
-The student is now the teacher & he teaches workshops, retreats and classes at Erling Yoga his studio and base of the Isle of Wight. .
-If you would like to visit the Island and do yoga we have a great place for both.
+Following in this great tradition, Erling studied for his 200-hour Diploma 2 with Marc and embraced this teaching passionately.
+The student is now the teacher & he teaches workshops, retreats and classes at Erling Yoga his studio and base of the Isle of Wight.
+If you would like to visit the Island and do yoga we have an excellent place for both.
 Please get in touch for availability.